akshaybharadwaj11/Harmful-Brain-Activity-Detection/README.md

 Consists of sample EEG and spectrogram data.
 The original dataset can be downloaded from [kaggle](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/data)

 ### Preprocess
-Code to perform data preprocessing such as noise filtering, and also contains feature extraction, converting EEG to spectrogram for training ResNet Model
+Contains code to perform data preprocessing such as noise filtering, and feature extraction - converting EEG to spectrogram for training ResNet Model

 ### Model
-Contains code to train ResNet50 model on single GPU and also perform distributed training on multiple GPUs using DDP(Distributed Data Parallel) and Model Parallel Techniques
+Contains code to train a ResNet50 model on single GPU and also perform distributed training on multiple GPUs using DDP(Distributed Data Parallel) and Model Parallel Techniques